-The CARB derives its authority to make decisions under Part 11 of the Act.
-Although at the commencement of the hearing there were no preliminary matters raised by either party, during the course of the hearing, the Respondent raised the following jurisdictional matters:
+The CARB derives its authority to make this decision under Part 11 of the Act.
+No specific jurisdictional or procedural matters were raised during the course of the hearing, and the CARB proceeded to hear the merits of the complaint, as outlined below.